jkomalley/Edith/ASSETS.md

 * Glamor photos of pc (taken by me)
 * CPU by Yanick Brezet from the Noun Project
 * 360 by adhitya nugroho from the Noun Project
+* Cable Management by Christopher Smith from the Noun Project